EIS1600/eis1600-pkg/README.md

 ```shell
 $ pip install eis1600
 ```
-This command installs all dependencies as well.
+This command installs all dependencies as well, so you should see lots of other libraries being installed.
+If you do not, you must have used a wrong version of Python while creating your virtual environment.

 You can now use the commands listed in this README.

 To use the environment, you have to activate it for **every session**, by: